J-McGurn/Cruise-Price-Tracking-WebApp/README.md

 # Cruise Price Tracking Web App
-Tracks cruise prices over time and visualises them on a graph.
+A web app for visualizing and dynamically tracking cruise prices across multiple cruise lines for real-time comparison and insights.

 ## Description
-This web application allows users to track the prices of different cruises (that have been pre-selected by myself), view them in a table, and see historical price trends on an interactive graph.
-It's built with a React frontend and a Python/Flask backend.
+A web application that allows users to track prices of pre-selected cruises, view them in a dynamic table, and explore historical trends through interactive graphs.
+Built with a React frontend and a Python/Flask backend.

 ## Features
 - View currently tracked cruises in a table